Create an 'Instant Memory Jogger' for Weaves, Techniques and Tips

 Tips & Techniques:

-I save tips on wire gauges, tool use, design aids, the Mohs scale for gemstone hardness, a color chart for inspiration...the list goes on and on.
-Anything that makes me say: "Oh...what a good idea!" is likely to end up in my card file.
+I save tips on wire gauges, tool use, design aids, the Mohs scale for gemstone hardness, and color charts for inspiration.
+Anything that makes me say, "Oh, what a good idea!" goes in my card file.

 Jewelry Tutorials:

 I previously wrote two articles on saving both print and video tutorials - in more useable forms.
 I use many of these same techniques to create my 'wire cards'.
 You'll probably find it helpful to refer to those articles before you begin creating your own card file system.
-"How to Copy, Save and Compact Tutorials" https://www.wirejewelry.com/jewelry_making_articles/How-to-Copy-Save-and-Compact-Tutorials_261.html and "How to Create a 'Print-Out' From a Video Tutorial" https://www.wirejewelry.com/jewelry_making_articles/How-to-Create-a-Print-out-from-a-Video-Tutorial_287.html
+"How to Copy, Save and Compact Tutorials" Click Here

 Getting Started